Larrey, Côte-d'Or: Geography

-The village is situated at 231 meters above sea-level, and the chateau at 263 meters.
+The village is situated at 231 metres above sea-level, and the chateau at 263 metres.
 Larrey lies at the foot of the hills of the Châtillonnais forest.
 Wine grapes are grown on the hills.

 History

 In 1430, the chateau was besieged during the Hundred Years War.
-On February 26, 1430, the Burgundian nobility gathered at Semur-en-Auxois to resist the Duke of Burgundy's enemies, who had recently captured the chateau in Larrey.
-The enemies in question were the English, who had seized the possessions of the Duke of Burgundy at Candlemas (about February 2, 1430).
-On or around March 7, Burgundian troops besieged the chateau, which was finally retaken on Quasimodo Sunday 1430.
+On 26 February 1430 the Burgundian nobility gathered at Semur-en-Auxois to resist the Duke of Burgundy's enemies, who had recently captured the chateau in Larrey.
+The enemies in question were the English, who had seized the possessions of the Duke of Burgundy at Candlemas (about 2 February 1430).
+On or around 7 March, Burgundian troops besieged the chateau, which was finally retaken on Quasimodo Sunday 1430.

 Sites and monuments

 A chateau built in 1230 by Eudes de Grancey, one of the most powerful lords in northern Burgundy, overlooks the village.
 The chateau was besieged in 1430.
 It was modified and enlarged between the 15th and the 17th centuries.
 During the 19th century its condition deteriorated when it was used as a farm.
-Parts of the chateau were registered as an Historic Monument on March 13, 1972:
+Parts of the chateau were registered as an Historic Monument on 13 March 1972: